gost-dom/browser/CONTRIBUTING.md

 - **Provide feedback**.
 This is super important.
 The feedback from users help set the direction, and prioritise features.
+- Providing test projects to check for compatibility with existing frameworks and libraries, with the potential to serve as a foundation to extend the existing test suite.
 - Help with documentation.
 Maybe you had a problem that could have been avoided by better documentation.
 - Help maintain a website.
 Currently online at https://gostdom.net - but it's a